mheadd/tropo-webapi-php-original/readme.markdown

 =====

 <?php
-require 'TropoPHP.php';
+require 'TropoClasses.php';

 $tropo = new Tropo();
-// Use Tropo's text to speech to say a sentance.
+// Use Tropo's text to speech to say a phrase.
 $tropo->Say('Yes, Tropo is this easy.');

-// Render the JSON back to Tropo
+// Render the JSON back to Tropo.
 $tropo->RenderJSON();
 ?>